revyos-ros/ruckig-release/README.md

 Ruckig is written in C++17.
 It is continuously tested on `ubuntu-latest`, `macos-latest`, and `windows-latest` against following versions

 - Doctest v2.4 (only for testing)
-- Pybind11 v2.9 (only for python wrapper)
+- Pybind11 v2.12 (only for Python wrapper)

-If you still need to use C++11, you can patch the Ruckig *Community Version* by calling `bash scripts/patch-c++11.sh`.
-Note that this will result in a performance drop of a few percent.
-Moreover, the Python module is not supported.
+A C++11 and C++03 version of Ruckig is also available - please contact us if you're interested.

 ## Used By